1hipster

-Double Bay man accused of ‘cultural appropriation’ after going to Halloween party as a Newtown resident
+Rose Bay man accused of ‘cultural appropriation’ after going to Halloween party dressed as a resident of Newtown

-COSTUME CONTROVERSY: An eastern suburbs man has ruffled feathers in the inner west, after going to a Halloween party dressed as a Newtown resident.
+HIPSTER HIJACK: An eastern suburbs man is ruffling feathers in the inner west tonight, after going to a Halloween party dressed as a Newtown resident.

 Typically James Mathers-Reid hangs out at the Golden Sheaf, wearing polo shirts with popped collars and chinos with R.M Williams.

-But on Saturday night the former Cranbrook student grew a beard and wore a pork pie hat, glasses and a flowing maroon scarf.
+But tonight the former Cranbrook student wore a pork pie hat, glasses and a flowing scarf.

-The costume was well received by people at the party which was held in Double Bay.
+The costume was well received by people at the party which was held in Rose Bay.

 But the controversy began when photos were posted online.